Mindfulness Classes in Woodbridge

 Recent research has shown that mindfulness techniques can help people suffering from serious diseases, such as cancer.
 It is excellent for stress release, and studies have shown that patients can reduce the anxiety associated with their condition.
 A feeling of well-being can be carried into everyday life.
 Mindfulness has been shown to improve mood, concentration, creating higher energy levels, reducing depression, and boosting the immune system.
 There is also evidence of meditation helping lower patients’ blood pressure.
 If you can’t get to a class, there are lots of ideas on this website to help you – relax and enjoy.

-COME AND LEARN HOW TO POWER UP YOUR OWN HAPPINESS – Mindfulness, Meditation, Guided Visualisation
+COME AND LEARN HOW TO POWER UP YOUR OWN HAPPINESS – Mindfulness, Meditation, Guided Visualisation, tools to combat stress.

 11.15-12.45 – £12.00